 - Repeat customers refer more than new customers.

 - You need five new customers to produce as much as one repeat customer.

 In Adobe’s report titled The ROI from Marketing to Existing Online Customers, it was reported:

-What if we Reversed the Spending on Advertising vs. Customer Service?
+Reversing the Spending on Advertising vs Customer Service